How Should We Handle a Dispute Over Variable Pay Amid Financial Struggles?

 Nikita Gandhi

-One of our employee who has joined our organization since its inception was given the appointment letter where in the variable pay was calculated @ 10% of Basic, because it was an intial stage there were lot of changes done in the salary structure to make it more competative and there after the variable pay was revised to 10% of CTC.
+Performance-based incentives are part of the salary structure in my organization.
+One of our employees, who has been with us since the inception of the organization, was initially given an appointment letter where the variable pay was calculated at 10% of the basic salary.
+Due to the initial stage of the organization, there were many changes made to the salary structure to make it more competitive.
+Subsequently, the variable pay was revised to 10% of the Cost to Company (CTC).

 Thank you.